Avirat-Joshi/ClassVault/README.md

 ## Tech
 **-Use of C language only**
 - using VScode
-- using gcc MinGW compiler
+- using MINGW gcc 64 bit compiler

 ## Database
 - We have used a student database of our batch for demo purposes.